teramako/AWX.psm/README.md

 | `Get-Host`                           | Retrieve a Host.
 | `Find-Host`                          | Retrieve Hosts.
 | `Get-JobHostSummary`                 | Retrieve a JobHostSummary.
-| `Find-JobHostSummary`                | Retrieve JobHostSummares for Job, Host or Group.
+| `Find-JobHostSummary`                | Retrieve JobHostSummaries for Job, Host or Group.
 | `Get-Schedule`                       | Retrieve a Schedule.
 | `Find-Schedule`                      | Retrieve Schedules.
 | `Get-Role`                           | Retrieve a Role.